dask/dask/docs/source/array-stats.rst

 Statistical Functions
 ---------------------

-You can calculate various measures of an array including skewnes, kurtosis, and arbitrary moments.
+You can calculate various measures of an array including skewness, kurtosis, and arbitrary moments.

 .. code-block:: python